ahsin90/expressjs-auth-mysql/README.md

 }
 ```

-3. The token will be use when you make request to protected routes.
-Put the token in your header of request as Authorization.
-These is examples of protected routes:
+3. The token will be used when you make a request to protected routes.
+Put the token in your header of the request as Authorization.
+There are examples of protected routes:

     * http://localhost:3000/admin/dashboard
     * http://localhost:3000/admin/users

 ## Run with Docker?
-Docker is a simple way to run the project, follow the instruction bellow:
+Docker is a simple way to run the project, follow the instruction below:
-1. Build a Docker image that run ```docker build -t expressjwt .``` on your console and in project root.
+1. Build a Docker image that runs ```docker build -t expressjwt .``` on your console and in the project root.
 2. Run ```docker compose up```